-- 1. Follow the safety guidelines listed in Safety instructions. - 2.
-If installed, remove the front bezel.
+1. Follow the safety guidelines listed in Safety instructions.

 CAUTION: Mixing drive blanks from previous generations of PowerEdge servers is not supported.

 Insert the drive blank into the drive slot, and push the blank until the release button clicks into place.